In beat with the city

 PULSE

-Pulse: The McGill Urban Studies Journal offers undergraduate students a unique chance to display their academic work pertaining to the interdisciplinary field of urban studies.
+PULSE: The McGill Urban Studies Journal offers undergraduate students a unique chance to display their academic + creative works pertaining to the interdisciplinary field of urban studies.

 Journal